SQL Server Data Synchronization

 • Possible data inconsistencies: While SQL Server Data Synchronization is generally reliable, there is a small chance of data inconsistencies if network connectivity is lost or if there are conflicts that cannot be automatically resolved.

-Related: Windows File Sync
+Related: Azure Data Sync

 Expert Opinions